FLASH SALES: discover new special offers every week!

 Dianthus Barbatus – D. plumarius – D. superbus – D. ‘Pop Star’

-Beneath its precious flower appearance, the carnation combines vigor and undemanding nature.
-It is a solid, low-maintenance plant.
+Beneath its precious flower appearance, the carnation combines vigour and undemanding nature.
+It is a robust, low-maintenance plant.
 While some are more tender and frost-sensitive, the carnation is generally very hardy, sometimes tolerating temperatures below -15°C for dwarf varieties.
 Most carnations are compact and vigorous and grow well throughout France, blooming tirelessly from spring until frost, indifferent to heavy rain as well as drought.

 The carnation is remarkably floriferous as long as it is planted in full sun, in an open location.
-Easy to cultivate, it is an undemanding plant that loves calcareous and dry soils but also tolerates poor soils or those tending towards neutral or even acidic, provided they are well-drained.
-It grows well in stony, sandy soil.
+Easy to cultivate, it is an undemanding plant that loves calcareous and dry soils but also does well in poor soils that are neutral or even acidic, provided they are well-drained.
+It thrives in stony, sandy soil.
 It does not fear summer drought but dislikes humidity, both in summer and winter.
 In rich soil, it can be more vigorous.

-Essential in naturalist gardens, the carnation is a versatile flower that finds its place everywhere.
+Essential in naturalistic gardens, the carnation is a versatile flower that finds its place everywhere.
 It brings colour, relief, and lightness to beds, rockeries, mixed borders, and flowering pots.
-It also has its place in the vegetable garden in the flower-cutting corner.
-While Dianthus can be grown in isolation, it is preferably planted in groups at the edge or in the middle of a sunny bed, paired with grasses or other vigorous perennials.
-In beds, plant the tall carnations in masses to create beautiful colourful scenes with Nepetas, Scabious, Coreopsis, dwarf Gaillardias, Cleomes, or ornamental Tobacco.
+It also has its place in the vegetable garden in the cutting flower corner.
+While Dianthus can be grown in isolation, it is preferably planted in groups at the edge or in the middle of sunny beds, paired with grasses or other vigorously growing perennials.
+In borders, plant the tall carnations en masse to create beautiful colourful scenes with Nepetas, Scabious, Coreopsis, dwarf Gaillardias, Cleomes, or ornamental Tobacco.
 It mixes spontaneously with the grey-green foliage of Euphorbias and Wormwoods.
-Its graceful silhouette lightens the mass of heavier perennials: it brings lightness alongside large-flowered summer plants like Dahlias and Echinaceas.
-The perennial species form an evergreen bush where fine grey-green leaves are tightly packed, attractive all year round.
+Its graceful silhouette lightens the mass of heavier perennials: it adds lightness next to large-flowered summer plants like Dahlias and Echinaceas.
+The perennial species form an evergreen bush where fine grey-green leaves are attractive all year round.
 The low varieties are perfect for raised beds, in dry rockeries, on well-drained slopes, or between the stones of a wall where they form low-maintenance flowering cushions.
-They adapt very well to pot cultivation or in troughs, in the sun on the terrace or balcony, paired with moss Phlox, Benoites or Achilleas, Asters, Iberis, Aubrietas, or Helianthemums.
-Choose a passage location, near an entrance, for example, to fully enjoy the sweet fragrance of certain varieties.
+They adapt very well to pot cultivation or in troughs, in the sun on the terrace or balcony, paired with moss Phlox, Avens, or Yarrow, Asters, Iberis, Aubrietas, or Helianthemums.
+Choose a passageway location, near an entrance, for example, to fully enjoy the sweet fragrance of certain varieties.

 Main species and varieties

-• Pinks or feathery pinks (Dianthus plumarius): both remontant and non-remontant, they are both well-suited for pots, rockeries, and borders.
-They are more compact than florist’s carnation and bear more branched stems with large double flowers that are often very fragrant.
-They are perennials, evergreen, and hardy.
-The old type offers a brief flowering that starts in June and lasts two to three weeks.
-The flowering of modern pinks often begins in May and ends in September, lasts longer, and is staggered in two or three successive waves.
+• Pinks or feathered carnations (Dianthus plumarius): both repeat flowering and non-repeat flowering, they are well-suited for pots, rockeries, and borders.
+They are more compact than florist’s carnations and bear more branched stems with large, often highly fragrant double flowers.
+They are perennial, evergreen, and hardy.
+The old type offers a brief flowering that begins in June and lasts for two to three weeks.
+The flowering of modern pinks often starts in May and ends in September, lasting longer and occurring in two or three successive waves.

-• Carthusian pink (Dianthus carthusianorum): with its long thin stems, it shows a very original habit with its linear and evergreen foliage resembling grass.
-Its simple and dentate flowers appear in rounded and flattened clusters of dark pink to red, sometimes white with a black calyx.
+• Charterhouse pink (Dianthus carthusianorum): with its long, thin stems, it displays a very original habit with its linear, evergreen foliage resembling grass.
+Its simple, dentate flowers appear in rounded, flattened clusters of dark pink to red, sometimes white with a black calyx.

 • Grenoble pink or Pentecost pink (Dianthus gratianopolitanus): originating from a montane species, it combines robustness and undemanding nature.
-It is characteristic with its compact and spreading habit and semi-evergreen blue-grey foliage.
-Very floriferous, in May and June, the plant is covered with small simple or double pink to violet flowers that are very fragrant.
-The growth of this pink is rapid, and it is particularly resistant to heat and humidity.
-Its adult size does not exceed 20 cm in height with a spread of 40 cm.
+It is characterized by its compact, spreading habit with semi-evergreen blue-grey foliage.
+Very floriferous in May and June, the plant is covered with small, highly fragrant simple or double pink to violet flowers.
+This pink grows rapidly and is particularly resistant to heat and humidity.
+Its adult height does not exceed 20 cm, with a spread of 40 cm.

 Annuals and biennials:

 • Sweet William (Dianthus barbatus): Not very perennial, with a short lifespan, it is grown as an annual or biennial.
 It is among the tallest, reaching 70 cm in height.
-It forms branched bushes with well-defined leaves that bear dense clusters of small flat and simple pink, purple, or white fragrant carnations with a pale eye.
+It forms branched bushes with well-defined leaves that bear dense clusters of small, flat, simple carnations, sometimes bicoloured with finely serrated petals in pink, red, or white, fragrant with a pale eye.
 Some new hybrid varieties like the ‘Jolt’ series gather cultivars selected for their vigorous growth, bright colours, heat and cold tolerance, and ability to flower tirelessly from spring until frost.

-• Florist’s carnation or wild pink (Dianthus caryophyllus): also known as “clove pink” or “Chabaud pink”, this short-lived perennial grown as a biennial is mainly used as a cut flower.
-It forms tufts with green foliage on which very fragrant double flowers in purple, salmon, white, or red appear from May to June for non-remontant varieties, and from June until frost for remontant varieties.
+• Florist’s carnation or wild carnation (Dianthus caryophyllus): also known as “clove pink” or “Chabaud pink”, this short-lived perennial grown as a biennial is mainly used as a cut flower.
+It forms clumps with green foliage on which very fragrant double flowers in purple, salmon, white, or red appear from May to June for non-repeat flowering varieties, and from June until frost for repeat flowering varieties.

-• China pink (Dianthus chinensis): it is a tender short-lived plant that bears many lightly fragrant dark purple or reddish flowers often maculate or striated with white that bloom continuously from summer to autumn.
+• China pink (Dianthus chinensis): this tender short-lived plant bears numerous lightly fragrant dark purple or reddish flowers, often maculate or striated with white, which bloom continuously from summer to autumn.

 Dianthus gratianopolitanus – D. plumarius – D. deltoides – D. barbatus – D. arenarius